SreehariC/CS361-Course-Project/GMMHMM/Readme.md

  python GMMHMM.py
 ```
 ## Additional Notes
 Once the script finishes running you can view the confusion matrix and it will also print metrics such as accuracy, precision, recall and f1 score.
-Here inorder to get metrics for all classes we have used a macro average approach.
+Here inorder to get metrics for all classes we have used a micro average approach.
 Furthermore you can also edit variables
 ```
 #Hyperparameters
 number_of_states = 4